afcrowther/pi-gen/README.md

 # TODO

 - Add raspberry pi kernel as a submodule
+- Include the initramfs in this project as a submodule?
 - Add github actions build to produce the final image AND then tftp root (basically what is in the base/ folder + the raspberry pi bootloader apt package code)
 - Make stage 0 generate what is currently in the base/ directory (build kernel, modules, etc)
-- Include the initramfs in this project
+- Make this project have 2 outputs:
-- Fix cmdline to not have a root part uuid, instead let the initramfs handle it if we can
-- Remove the user creation for FIRST USER NAME etc, use cloud init
+  - The final ISO with python agent (aka user image in ironic)
+  - A tftp root folder, tarballed, which contains all overlays, boot files, cmdline, config txt, tarball and init.rd
-- Switch to systemd networking
+- Copy code from set-partuuid to python deployer